The Fool and His Money

-The Fool and His Money is a puzzle game by Cliff Johnson.
+The Fool and His Money is a puzzle video game by Cliff Johnson.
 It is a self-published sequel to the 1987 game The Fool's Errand.
 Like its predecessor, The Fool and His Money contains many different types of logic and word puzzles which, although centered on a story with a medieval tarot deck theme, have added elements of the Prince, Egyptian gods, and Pirates.

 Release information

 Originally expected in late 2003, the game experienced dozens of postponements.
 On February 4, 2009, Johnson released a functioning preview of the game, containing the Prologue and five puzzles.

 The game was released on October 25, 2012, one day earlier than finally promised, having taken ten years to produce.
 It is written using Adobe Director with embedded Flash.